Dimi-DV/Amazon-Review-Analysis/README.md

 This project focuses on scraping reviews from any Amazon product, converting them into embeddings, clustering these embeddings to group similar reviews, visualizing the clusters, and further analyzing each cluster using transformers and TF-IDF.
 The goal of the project is to find the most common grievance consumers might have for a product or a range of products.

+# Web Scraping Disclaimer

+This code is provided for educational and informational purposes only.
+Web scraping may be against the terms of service of some websites.
+Amazon's terms of service, in particular, prohibit scraping.
+Use this code at your own risk.
+The developer is not responsible for any legal or other consequences that may result from its use.

 ## Table of Contents
 - [Installation](#installation)
 - [Usage](#usage)